 Carleton's Student-Produced Film Festival

-The 2013 Golden Schillers Festival is the eleventh annual student-produced short film festival held at Carleton College.
+The 2014 Golden Schillers is the twelfth annual student-produced short film festival held at Carleton College.
 The festival began in 2002 as DVDFest with nine films, and has grown to be one of the highest-attended and most-anticipated events during Winter term on the Carleton campus.
 The largest festival was in 2006 with 37 films submitted.

 All Carleton students are encouraged to submit their creations.
-The growth and development of the Festival inspired reflection about what we want this festival to be at Carleton—an arena for any student who wants to make a film, regardless of major or prior experience.
-Students can experiment with cameras, editing, and showcase their film to the Carleton community.
+Films are judged not only by the student audience, but also by an "expert" panel of judges, comprised of Carleton staff, faculty, and students.
+While the Festival has ebbed and flowed over the years with the change of technology, the principle of the festival remains the same - an arena for any student who wants to make a film, regardless of major or prior experience.
+Students can experiment with cameras and editing to ultimately showcase their film to the Carleton community.

 In past years, the festival was put on by the Carleton Macintosh User Group and sponsored by Apple.
 Since then the festival has grown to encompass student-made films which employ any and all software, and Student Activities and PEPS have kept the tradition alive.

 If you have any questions, please contact the Student Activities Office in Sayles 160 or email Hannah Rothblatt, Art & Film Program Assistant at email@example.com.

 Many thanks to the student filmmakers, judges, and sponsors of the Golden Schillers Student Film Festival: ITS, PEPS, and the Student Activities Office.
 Thanks also to Jon Kittaka '13 for web site design.